tdewin/pandoc-lua-timo-filters/README.md

 Or also inline. header false means that a title will not be added in front of the table

-Sheets is a list of sheet separated by ,
+* Sheets is a list of sheet separated by ,
+* firstlineheader decides if a the first row is the header row.
+If it is not you might set headers with headers.
+Most likely works only well when you use 1 sheet only or the sheets are all the same

-widths is a list of column widths.
+* Widths is a list of column widths.
 If not all columns are separated, the remaining space is divided over the remaining columns.
 Eg 3 columns but one define with 0.2 results in budget = 1-0.2, budget over the remaining 2 columns is 0.4 per column.
 Alternative use defwidth to set up a default width instead of using a budget calculation.

 ````markdown
 ```xlsx {file="myexcel.xlsx" header="false"}
 sheets: [Data]
 widths: [0.2]
+firstlineheader: false
+headers: ["Head 1","Head 2"]
 ```
 ````